Easy Architect Cover Letter Examples You Can Adapt in 2026

 I’m drawn to [Company]’s [project type] work because I’ve documented similar packages from [phase] to [phase], balancing client intent with code and constructability.

-Pick two portfolio projects that prove different strengths (design + delivery).
-For each, write one sentence: problem, your action, the output.
+Select two portfolio projects that highlight different strengths, such as design and delivery.
+For each, write a single sentence covering the problem, your action, and the outcome.

 See Example line to copy